 Converting to this policy option may not work for every policyholder.
 If your current whole life policy includes several riders you are dependent on for financial protection, then you should be aware these riders will be canceled upon conversion.

 For example, if your whole life policy currently includes a disability rider that would pay out monthly if you were to become disabled, then you would lose this rider when converting to a reduced paid-up policy.
 You would no longer be able to depend on this income if you were unable to work.
 You would need to have alternative income options for disability in place if your policy was converted to a reduced paid-up insurance.

 Other nonforfeiture options for life insurance

 Other nonforfeiture options for life insurance are available to policyholders besides reduced paid-up life insurance.
 It is important to review the availability of these options with your life insurance company since not all options are available from each carrier.
 Nonforfeiture means you are canceling or converting your policy but still receiving some value from it.

 - Cash value surrender.
 This option is where the life insurance company pays the cash value to the policyholder in one lump sum.
-Cash value surrender cancels the policy, and it can not be reinstated.
+Cash value surrender cancels the policy, and it cannot be reinstated.
 It can take several months for the life insurance company to make the lump sum payment to you if you choose this option.
 In most cases, companies will take a small portion of this cash value as a surrender fee.